solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Digital marketing using Azure Database for MySQL

--   [Digital marketing using Azure Database for MySQL]
+-   [Digital marketing using Azure Database for MySQL:] In this architecture, corporations serve digital marketing campaigns through content management systems, like WordPress or Drupal, running on Azure App Service.
+These CMS offerings access user data in PaaS MySQL.
+Azure Cache for Redis caches data and sessions, while Azure Application Insights monitors the CMS app for issues and performance.

 ### Finance management apps using Azure Database for MySQL

--   [Finance management apps using Azure Database for MySQL]
+-   [Finance management apps using Azure Database for MySQL:] This architecture demonstrates a three-tier app, coupled with advanced analytics served by Power BI.
+Tier-3 clients, like mobile applications, access tier-2 APIs, which reference tier-1 PaaS MySQL.
+    To offer additional value, [Power BI] accesses PaaS MySQL (possibly read replicas) through its MySQL connector.

 ### Intelligent apps using Azure Database for MySQL

--   [Intelligent apps using Azure Database for MySQL]
+-   [Intelligent apps using Azure Database for MySQL:] This solution demonstrates an innovative app that utilizes serverless computing (Azure Function Apps), machine learning (Azure Machine Learning Studio & Cognitive Services APIs), PaaS MySQL, and Power BI.

 ### Gaming using Azure Database for MySQL

--   [Gaming using Azure Database for MySQL]
+-   [Gaming using Azure Database for MySQL:] This architecture demonstrates how to develop apps that must process API requests at scale, such as gaming backends.
+It utilizes Azure Traffic Manager, to geographically distribute traffic; Azure API Management, to provide rate limiting, among other features; Azure App Service, to host gaming APIs; and PaaS MySQL.
+Firms can perform analysis on gaming data in PaaS MySQL using Azure HDInsight and visualize the data in Power BI.

 ### Retail and e-commerce using Azure MySQL

--   [Retail and e-commerce using Azure MySQL]
+-   [Retail and e-commerce using Azure MySQL:] This application architecture focuses on processing transactions quickly and creating tailored customer experiences.
+It consists of Azure App Service, PaaS MySQL (for storing product and session information), and Azure Search (for full-text search capability).

 ### Scalable web and mobile applications using Azure Database for MySQL

--   [Scalable web and mobile applications using Azure Database for MySQL]
+-   [Scalable web and mobile applications using Azure Database for MySQL:] This generic architecture utilizes the scaling capabilities (vertical and horizontal) of Azure App Service and MySQL Flexible Server.

 # Customer stories